Mooroopna: Community

 Westside Performing Arts Centre, the home of many school productions by schools throughout the Shepparton area, as well as outside performers, adjoins Mooroopna Secondary.

 Mooroopna HUB was built in the Centre of the town.
 Offering a free library, and The Mooroopna Education, Activity and Community Centre (MEAC) which caters for health and wellbeing courses, has regular local Art Exhibitions and rooms to cater for group/club meetings.
 Mooroopna HUB is a wheelchair and a disability friendly environment.

 Sport

 During the football season, locals support the Mooroopna Football Netball Club (MFNC Cats), located at the John Gray Oval and competing in the Goulburn Valley Football Netball League.
 Team colours are navy blue and white.
 Mooroopna basketball team "The Cats" wear black and red and play in the Greater Shepparton Basketball Association.

 Golfers play at the course of the Mooroopna Golf Club.

+Other popular sports are Tennis,Lawn bowls,Cricket,Croquet and Rugby league.